ManvirLamba/ManvirLamba.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
+#subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  address: >
+  #address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

 news: true  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: True # includes a list of papers marked as "selected={true}"
+projects: True # includes a list of papers marked as "selected={true}"

 social: true  # includes social icons at the bottom of the page

+display_categories: [Research, Academic]
+horizontal: True

 ---

-HEllllllllloooo!!!!!yelloooow.

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Welcome to my portfolio website!
+I am an incoming graduate student at the University of California San Diego.
+I will pursue a Master of Science in Mechanical Engineering specializing in Control & Mechatronics.

+My academic journey began at Thapar Institute of Engineering and Technology (TIET) in Patiala, India, where I completed my Bachelor of Engineering in Mechatronics Engineering.
+I maintained a stellar GPA of 3.8 throughout my undergraduate years and was honored to be a Merit Scholarship holder during 2020-2022.

+As an ardent learner, I sought opportunities to complement my academic pursuits with practical experiences.
+I undertook research positions at various esteemed institutions, including Mechatronics LAB at TIET, TIET-Tel Aviv University Centre for Food Security (T2CEFS), Mechatronics Lab & Control Lab at IIT Patna, and AWaDH at IIT Ropar.
+These experiences allowed me to delve into fascinating projects such as designing robotic grippers, developing autonomous agricultural robots, and conducting hydrodynamic analysis of bio-inspired fishes, among others.

+It was during this time that my interest in robotics and automation flourished, sparking a passion for solving complex engineering challenges.

+In pursuit of expanding my knowledge and skills, I embarked on a transformative academic journey abroad, obtaining a Master 2 Level Diploma in Constraint Programming with Applications to Mobile Robotics from ROBEX, Lab-STICC, ENSTA Bretagne in France.
+This experience broadened my horizons and deepened my expertise in robotics software engineering.

+Beyond academics and engineering, I firmly believe in giving back to society.
+I have volunteered with NGOs, assisting in educational projects and teaching underprivileged students.
+These experiences have shaped me into a well-rounded individual, emphasizing the importance of empathy and social responsibility.